foundry-rs/book/src/tutorials/solidity-scripting.md

 vm.startBroadcast();
 ```

-This Foundry cheat code is uses the address that calls the `Script` contract to create a transaction that can later be signed and sent on chain.
-In other words we’ll use it create the deployment transaction for the NFT contract.
+This is a special cheatcode that records calls and contract creations made by our main script contract.
+Later, we will broadcast these transactions to deploy our NFT contract.

 ```solidity
  NFT nft = new NFT("NFT_tutorial", "TUT", "baseUri");